sarachiodo/IIS2MDC/README.md

     dev_spi = new SPIClass(SPI_MOSI, SPI_MISO, SPI_SCK);
     dev_spi->begin();

-An instance can be created and enbaled when the I2C bus is used following the procedure below:
+An instance can be created and enabled when the I2C bus is used following the procedure below:

     Magneto = new IIS2MDCSensor(dev_i2c);
     Magneto->Enable();

-An instance can be created and enbaled when the SPI bus is used following the procedure below:
+An instance can be created and enabled when the SPI bus is used following the procedure below:

     Magneto = new IIS2MDCSensor(dev_spi, CS_PIN);
     Magneto->Enable();